nios-students/docs/wiki/HandbookforS1b2.md

 13. Results of re-evaluation/re-check **May**

 **What is TMA?
 How to make it?
 What is PCP?
 What Practical?
 How to Study?
 What to do?
 What not to do?**
-- Don't worry pookies, Our community got you coverd for all this
+- Don't worry, pookies, our community got you covered for all this
 - Just [Click here](./Glossary.md)

 > [!NOTE]